ncri/ajaxify_rails/README.md

 ### Toggle Ajaxify

 You can temporarily deactivate Ajaxify by calling `Ajaxify.activate(false)`.
 You can switch it on again with `Ajaxify.activate()`.

+### Scrolling

+By default, ajaxify scrolls to the top of the screen when you click on a link or submit a form.
+You can change this default behavior by setting 'scroll_to_top' to false on init.

+    Ajaxify.init
+      scroll_to_top: false

+You can also change the setting for individual links by adding classes:

+    = link_to "Scroll to top", scroll_to_top_path, class: 'scroll_to_top'
+    = link_to "Don't scroll", no_scroll_path, class: 'no_scroll_to_top'

 ## Contributing